On the toric ideals of matroids of a fixed rank: Introduction

-White's conjectures are known to be true for many special classes of matroids: graphic matroids \cite{Bl08}, strongly base orderable matroids \cite{LaMi14} (so also for transversal matroids), sparse paving matroids \cite{Bo13}, and for matroids of rank at most $3$ \cite{Ka10} (see also other related papers \cite{Bl01,Co07,HeHi02,Sc11,Sh16}).
+White's conjectures are known to be true for many special classes of matroids: graphic matroids \cite{Bl08}, linear frame matroids \cite{Mc20}, strongly base orderable matroids \cite{LaMi14} (in particular for transversal matroids), sparse paving matroids \cite{Bo13}, and for matroids of low rank -- at most $3$ \cite{Ka10} (see also other related papers \cite{HeHi02,HiLaMaMiVo19,LaMi20,Sh16}).

+Questions of Herzog and Hibi are settled for a fewer number of matroid classes.
+Base-sortable matroids (called also sort-closed matroids) possess quadratic Gr\"{o}bner basis \cite{LaPo07,Bl01} (in particular uniform matroids \cite{St95} and lattice path matroids \cite{Sc11} do), as their base polytope is alcoved hence possesses a quadratic regular unimodular triangulation.
+Moreover, the answer to Question \ref{QuestionHerzogHibi} $(1)$ is `yes' for transversal polymatroids \cite{Co07}.

-The first general result, i.e. valid for arbitrary matroids, confirmed White's Conjecture \ref{ConjectureClassicWhite} `up to saturation'.
-Let $\mathfrak{m}$ be the ideal generated by all variables in the polynomial ring $S_M=\K[y_B:B\in\mathfrak{B}]$ (so-called \emph{irrelevant ideal}).
-Recall that the ideal $I:\mathfrak{m}^{\infty}=\{a\in S_M:a\mathfrak{m}^n\subset I\text{ for some }n\in\N\}$ is called the \emph{saturation} of an ideal $I$ with respect to the ideal $\mathfrak{m}$.
+The first and to our knowledge the only known `general result', i.e. a result valid for arbitrary matroids, confirmed White's Conjecture \ref{ConjectureClassicWhite} `up to saturation'.
+To explain what this means, denote by $\mathfrak{m}$ the so-called \emph{irrelevant ideal}, i.e. the ideal generated by all variables in the polynomial ring $S_M$.
+Recall that the ideal $I:\mathfrak{m}^{\infty}=\{a\in S_M:a\mathfrak{m}^n\subset I\text{ for some }n\in\N\}$ is called the \emph{saturation} of the ideal $I$ with respect to $\mathfrak{m}$.
 Notice that the ideal $I_M$, as a prime ideal, is saturated.
 Let $J_M$ be the ideal generated by quadratic binomials corresponding to symmetric exchanges.
-Clearly, $J_M\subset I_M$ and Conjecture \ref{ConjectureClassicWhite} asserts that the ideals $J_M$ and $I_M$ are equal.
-In the language of algebraic geometry it means that both ideals define the same affine scheme.
+Clearly, $J_M\subset I_M$.
+Conjecture \ref{ConjectureClassicWhite} asserts that the ideals $J_M$ and $I_M$ are equal, which translates geometrically as `they define the same affine scheme'.

 In \cite{LaMi14} we prove that the saturations of $I_M$ and $J_M$ with respect to $\mathfrak{m}$ are equal.
-That is, in the geometric language, that both ideals define the same projective scheme.
-In particular, they have the same affine set of zeros, so Conjecture \ref{ConjectureClassicWhite} holds on set-theoretic level.
-Recall that two homogeneous ideals have equal saturations with respect to the ideal generated by all variables if and only if their homogeneous parts are equal starting from some degree.
-Thus we can rephrase the above in the following way.
+That is, in algebraic geometry language, `they define the same projective scheme'.
+In particular, ideals $I_M$ and $J_M$ have the same affine set of zeros, so Conjecture \ref{ConjectureClassicWhite} holds on `set-theoretic level'.
+Recall that homogeneous ideals have equal saturations with respect to $\mathfrak{m}$ if and only if their homogeneous parts are equal starting from some degree.
+Thus, we can rephrase the result of \cite{LaMi14} in the following way: